 The Perth program is not a “study abroad program” in the traditional sense.
 While there will not be excursions throughout the semester designed specifically for HWS students, there will be a two-week orientation for arriving students.
 A wide range of activities and tours will be included where you will get to know fellow students and become familiar with the campus and with the region.
 The university also offers an “e-mate program” that matches incoming exchange students with Curtin University students by email so that you can ask questions of current students before you arrive, then you can meet your “e-mate” when you get to Perth.
 Students are encouraged to seek out opportunities to immerse themselves in campus life and the local culture, including campus clubs (Curtin has over 80 international, religious, academic, sporting and special interest clubs and societies), taking part in community service activities through Curtin Volunteers! and participating in campus events and activities.

 Students will be charged standard HWS tuition and fees and a $550 administrative fee.
-This will cover tuition for a fourcourse semester and the orientation program.
+This will cover tuition for a fourcourse semester, health insurance and the orientation program.
 Note that no room or board charge is included.
 Students will pay room fees directly to Curtin University and should plan to bring their board fee to cover meal expenses.
 Room fees will depend on the residence hall students choose, but most residences will cost from $2700—$3100 for the semester.
 While food expenses will vary according to individual tastes, we estimate that about $2100—$2300 should be sufficient for students who prepare their own meals.
-Additional expenses not covered include airfare, books, visa, health insurance (students are required to purchase a policy through Curtin University), a local transit pass and personal expenses (laundry, entertainment, and independent travel).
-We estimate airfare for this program at $2000-$2300 from the East Coast, books at $300, visa at $600 and health insurance at $220.
+Additional expenses not covered include airfare, books, visa, a local transit pass and personal expenses (laundry, entertainment, and independent travel).
+We estimate airfare for this program at $2000-$2300 from the East Coast, books at $300 and visa at $600.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
 We would suggest a minimum of $1500 above and beyond room and board expenses.
 However, students on a tight budget should be able to manage with less and part-time employment is an option for those who would like to work.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.